Going for the One: Reception

 In his review for Los Angeles Times, Steve Pond believed the album succeeds because the band had "lowered rather than raised its sights.
 By going back to basics rather than trying to top its previous 'extravaganzas', Yes has produced its most appealing collection" since Close to the Edge.
 He praised the "refreshing energy" the album brings, but noted their "kitchen-sink approach to song-writing, throwing everything into a composition but sometimes failing to smoothly integrate the disparate elements".
 In Record Mirror, reviewer Robin Smith gave the album five "+", the highest ranking which means "Unbeatable".
 He praised the title track, which opens the album with "an uncharacteristic piece of boogie" and has atmosphere and an effective ending.
 Smith concluded that with the album, "Yes dispel all your fears that the band are over the hill and finished [...] they're back stronger than ever."
-Billboard magazine gave a positive review, noting the band "is clearly going all out here to create its most ambitious and awesome work yet", and picked the title track, "Wonderous Stories", and "Awaken" as the best cuts.
+Billboard gave a positive review, noting the band "is clearly going all out here to create its most ambitious and awesome work yet", and picked the title track, "Wonderous Stories", and "Awaken" as the best cuts.

-In a retrospective review, biographer and reporter Chris Welch welcomed the album after the more complex material on Tales from Topographic Oceans and Relayer, citing its "melodic simplicity" which was "a breath of fresh air" and still stands up strong today.
+In a retrospective review, biographer and reporter Chris Welch welcomed the album after the more complex material on Tales from Topographic Oceans and Relayer, citing its "melodic simplicity" which was "a breath of fresh air" and still stood up strong at the time of his review.
 He praised Wakeman's performance and the band's choice in incorporating his talents into the music more effectively, which was not the case on Tales.
 He praised every track, calling "Wonderous Stories" a tune that allowed the group "to fly without really trying" and the closing moments of "Awaken", in particular, "quite beautiful ... the kind of music making now almost a lost art".
-Ross Boissoneau, for AllMusic, gave the album three stars out of five.
-He described Going for the One as "perhaps the most overlooked item in the Yes catalog ...
+Ross Boissoneau, for AllMusic, described Going for the One as "perhaps the most overlooked item in the Yes catalog ...
 In many ways, this disc could be seen as the follow-up to Fragile (1971).
 Its five tracks still retain mystical, abstract lyrical images, and the music is grand and melodic, the vocal harmonies perfectly balanced by the stinging guitar work of Steve Howe, Wakeman's keyboards, and the solid rhythms of Alan White and Chris Squire".
-He calls "Awaken" an "evocative track" with lyrics "spacey in the extreme", but praises Anderson and Squire's vocals and the addition of Anderson's harp and White's tuned percussion.
+He called "Awaken" an "evocative track" with lyrics "spacey in the extreme", but praised Anderson and Squire's vocals and the addition of Anderson's harp and White's tuned percussion.
+Paul Stump's 1997 History of Progressive Rock noted Going for the One was a surprise triumph for Yes, achieving both critical and commercial success despite arriving in the middle of the "summer of Punk" and after a nearly three-year hiatus from the studio.
+He singled out "Turn of the Century" ("a masterstroke of textural finesse") and "Parallels" ("a bullying piece of music-making which careers along with intimidating speed and violence, culminating contrapuntally in one of Yes's most adrenalized climaxes yet") as the highlights.